 Covid19 – Red means entry to public pools requires vaccination passports and we can’t run inductions due to the proximity required by the nessessary safety drills.
 Due to Covid space at trainings is now limited to 3 people per lane, so booking via the club portal is essential as we may only have one available lane at some trainings.

-There are three main types of pool training sessions: Static, Dynamic 02 and Dynamic CO2.
-As there is only one fixed training in each town per week we try to have a small static session at the start of each training followed by either 02 (long slow swims with big intervals) or CO2 (short fast swims with small intervals)
+There are three main types of pool trainings: Static, Dynamic 02 and Dynamic CO2.
+As there may only be one training in each town per week we often try to have a small static session at the start of each training followed by either 02 (long slow swims with big intervals) or CO2 (short fast swims with small intervals)

 Fins – Can be long freediving specific or short swim-fins to (make it harder)

 Wetsuit – 2.5m (tri/surf suit) is ideal for dynamic and static sessions, however if you feel the cold, a 3 or 5mm spearfishing wetsuit is fine for an induction/static session.
 Some Dynamic training’s are OK without a wetsuit but please check the event description before ditching the suit as it usually only works for fast C02 sessions, we always recommend bringing one if you have it anyway.

 Weight – Weight belt and weights, or a neck weight.